reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-express-error-handling.md

 // function defined above (which sends back the response) app.use(errorResponder)

-// Attach the third Error handling Middleware
+// Attach the fallback Middleware
-// function defined above (which sends back the response for invalid paths) app.use(invalidPathHandler)
+// function which sends back the response for invalid paths) app.use(invalidPathHandler)

 app.listen(PORT, () => {